 Provided to individual students requiring nursing assistance.
-Located in the main office and the Health Screening room 103.
+Located in the main office.

 Closing of School

 The emergency closing of a school for any cause, such as weather or in which the safety of individuals may be endangered, is only at the discretion of the Superintendent of Schools.